 This week I drove the brand new 2021 Polestar 2 which is the first car to have the Android Automotive OS.
 It’s a variant of the Android operating system that graces millions of smartphones, and it’s far superior to the infotainment systems offered by every other carmaker.
-It’s also in the Volvo XC40 Recharge electric vehicle, and will becoming to the rest of the Volvo lineup in the next few years — and probably more cars soon after.
+It’s also in the Volvo XC40 Recharge electric vehicle, and will be coming to the rest of the Volvo lineup in the next few years — and probably more cars soon after.
 Here are my thoughts on it.

 I drive a lot of different cars which means I use a lot of different infotainment units.
-These are the in-dash screens that control things like the radio, climate control, and wide variety of connectivity and "apps" that carmakers are looking to stuff into their cars these days.
+These are the in-dash screens that control things like the radio, climate control, and a wide variety of connectivity and "apps" that carmakers are looking to stuff into their cars these days.

 Some of them are ok, some of them are meh, and some of them are really bad.
 None of them are great, which is why I'm always emphasizing when cars support Apple CarPlay or Android Auto.
 With those technologies, the in-car experience is handed over to your smartphone.
-This is a good thing because you user your smartphone a lot and it has literally billions of dollars invested in making the user experience a good one.
+This is a good thing because you use your smartphone a lot and it has literally billions of dollars invested in making the user experience a good one.

-Car companies don't have the billions of dollars to spend on UX, and have a lot of other difficulties like ensuring their systems can last for more than a decade and run reliably no matter what.
+Car companies don't have the billions of dollars to spend on UX and have a lot of other difficulties like ensuring their systems can last for more than a decade and run reliably no matter what.
 This isn't to rag on car companies — your iPhone will be obsolete in three or four years, while that new F-150 you buy next week will need to last at least 20.

 But it also makes you wonder why those tech companies don't just make an in-car infotainment system.
 Well, know they have.
 The Polestar 2 is the first car to run Google's Android Automotive operating system.
 It's a special version of Android (like the system in all those smartphones) specifically designed for cars.